o-Mateo-o/q-voter-generator/README.md

    q-voter
    ```

-    Note that you can even add the app directory to PATH and always skip the direcory change, executing just
+    Note that you can even add the app directory to PATH and always skip the directory change, executing just

     ```batch
     q-voter